samuel-jimenez/GramEditor/docs/src/languages/ocaml.md

 zed .
 ```

 Voilà!
-You should have Tehanu running with OCaml support, no additional setup required.
+You should have Gram running with OCaml support, no additional setup required.